Statement Regarding the Privacy Rights and Confidentiality of Student Records

 - The right to inspect and review the student’s educational records within 45 days of the day the School receives the request for access.
-Rolf Institute student should submit to the Director of Education a written request that identifies the record he/she wishes to inspect.
-The Director of Education will make arrangements for access and notify the student of the time and place where the record may be inspected.
-If the record to be inspected is not maintained by the Director of Education, the student will be advised of the correct official to whom the request should be addressed.
+Rolf Institute student should submit to the Director of Educational Services a written request that identifies the record he/she wishes to inspect.
+The Director of Educational Services will make arrangements for access and notify the student of the time and place where the record may be inspected.
+If the record to be inspected is not maintained by the Director of Educational Services, the student will be advised of the correct official to whom the request should be addressed.

 - The right to consent to disclosures of personally identifiable information contained in a student’s educational records, except to the extent that FERPA authorizes disclosure without consent.
 Disclosure without consent is granted to the Rolf Institute officials with legitimate educational interests.
 A Rolf Institute official is a person employed by the Rolf Institute in an administrative, supervisory, academic, or support staff position or a student assisting another Rolf Institute official in performing his/her tasks, i.e. a teaching assistant.
 A Rolf Institute official has a legitimate educational interest if the official needs to review a record in order to fulfill his/her professional responsibility.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by The Rolf Institute to comply with the requirements of FERPA.

 The name and address of the office that administers FERPA is:

 Family Policy Compliance Office